sinch/readme-sync/README.md

 #### `markdownize`

-Converts Readme-specific widget blocks to standard Markdown.
+Converts ReadMe-specific widget blocks to standard Markdown.

 **Usage examples**

-Replace all Readme widgets with their Markdown equivalent, in each and every page:
+Replace all ReadMe widgets with their Markdown equivalent, in each and every page:

     $ ./readme-sync markdownize